 To get you started with some ideas, here are some examples of non-profit websites built with WordPress:

 West Seattle Food Bank is a great example of a non-profit organization website with extremely comprehensive information available.
 From their history to operational guidelines and everything they do, there are few questions left once you’ve gone over their website.

 Treehouse for Kids takes simplicity to the next level, making good use of sharp images that make an impact.
 The basic structure is easy to navigate, while call-to-actions are clearly visible and easily within reach.

 The Technology Access Foundation stays true to its name and makes good use of multiple media types to catch attention.
 From animated headers to an interactive experience and rich media, there’s everything there to keep visitors engaged.

-Building a website on a budget isn’t as challenging today compared to just a few years ago.
-As long as you know the right areas to focus on and choose the right tools, you can build an impactful and engaging non-profit website quite easily.
+Building a non-profit website on a budget isn’t as challenging today compared to just a few years ago.
+As long as you know the right areas to focus on and choose the right tools, you can build an impactful and engaging non-profit organization website quite easily.